delmic/odemis/doc/develop/base-api.rst

 Each part of the software runs as a separate component.
 Components are isolated in containers, which are actually a Unix process listening for requests.
 In most cases this is transparent to the development.
 However, there are a couple of guidelines and restrictions.

 To get the microscope component, the special :py:meth:`model.getMicroscope` function will return the microscope component wherever it is (as long as it is available).
 To access a specific component it's also possible to use model.getObject(container_name, component_name) but it requires to know the name of the container.
 Only the name of the main back-end container is sure: model.BACKEND_NAME.
-In practice, most components are either on the back-end container or on a separate container with the same name as the component.
+In practice, most components are either in the back-end container or in a separate container with the same name as the component.

 To stop the system, all the components should be terminated (.terminate()) and then the back-end container can be terminated (.terminate()).
 This container will ensure that all the other containers are also terminated.

 All the methods of a component are directly accessible remotely.
 However, not all attributes are remotely accessible.
 Only the DataFlows, VigilantAttributes, and roattributes are automatically shared. roattributes are read-only attributes which value must not be modified after initialisation.
 They are declared with the @roattribute decorator (like a property).
-Methods which return a future should be decorated with @isasync (it will work without it, but much slower).
-Methods which do not return any value and for which the caller never needs to know when it's finished can be decorated @oneway to improve performance.
+Methods that return a future should be decorated with @isasync (it will work without it, but much slower).
+Methods that do not return any value and for which the caller never needs to know when they are finished can be decorated with @oneway to improve performance.
 When accessing an object running in the same container, a normal python object is always returned automatically.

 ..
 TODO: probably needs more tweaking to be really true, like in the case of accessing .parent of a remote object.